bazel-contrib/SIG-rules-authors/go-tutorial.md

 We are not including the full call for brevity.
 This http_archive definition tells Bazel to download and use a specific version of rules_go.
-If you look at the `BUILD.bazel` file in the root directory you can see the "load" command for rules_go, which exports go_library.
+If you look at the `BUILD.bazel` file in the root directory you can see the "load" command for rules_go, which exports go_libary.

 ```python
 load("@io_bazel_rules_go//go:def.bzl", "go_binary", "go_library")
 ```

-The go_library definition is then used later in the file.
+The go_libary definition is then used later in the file.

 ```
 go_library(
     name = "go-code-tutorial_lib",
 ```

-So the `WORKSPACE` file includes the definition of which rules_go we are using and then the `BUILD.bazel` files load those rules and use one of the definitions in the rules.
+So the WORKSPACE file includes the definition of which rules_go we are using and then the `BUILD.bazel` files load those rules and use one of the definitions in the rules.

-The same kind of dependency graph is used for external dependencies.
-The `WORKSPACE` file includes the definition for Gazelle (http_archive) and an import for the `deps.bzl` file.
-The `deps.bzl` file includes load definitions for the Gazelle "go_repository" rule.
+The same kind of object graph is used for external dependencies.
+The WORKSPACE file includes the definition for Gazelle (http_archive) and an import for the deps.bzl file.
+The deps.bzl file includes load definitions for the Gazelle "go_repository" rule.
 The go_repository rules define various external go dependencies that are then vendored.
 One of those dependencies is cobra, which is used as a dependency by all of the go files inside of the cmd directory.
-Inside of the `BUILD.bazel` file, located in the cmd directory, the "deps" are a parameter passed in the go_library rule.
+Inside of the `BUILD.bazel` file, located in the cmd directory, the "deps" are a parameter passed in the go_libary rule.

 ```python
     deps = ["@com_github_spf13_cobra//:go_default_library"],